 It is advisable to go for a more natural shampoo.

 Humidify your house

-Shedding due to dry skin is also a common occurrence, and especially during the winter season.
+Shedding due to dry skin is also common, especially during winter.
 This is because of the extreme cold that leaves the air dry.
-For this reason, your dog may develop dry skin that is characterized by excessive itching.
+For this reason, your dog may develop dry skin characterized by excessive itching.

 Improve your dog’s diet

-Homemade dog food has an advantage over the other types of food in that it provides more natural nutrients.
-If you can be able to, it would actually make it a lot better if you fed him raw foods once in a while to enhance his digestion.
+Homemade dog food has an advantage over other types of food because it provides more natural nutrients.
+If you can, it would be much better if you fed him raw foods once in a while to enhance his digestion.

-Wet foods will also help in eliminating dry skin in dogs that may lead to shedding.
+Wet foods will also help eliminate dry skin in dogs that may lead to shedding.

-It cannot be emphasized enough that you need to always make sure that your pup is well fed and has drinking water.
-This is especially during hot weather when your dog may suffer dehydration.
-This will in return cause dry skin and thus shedding short hair.
+It cannot be emphasized enough that you must always ensure that your pup is well fed and has drinking water.
+This is primarily during hot weather when your dog may suffer dehydration.

-Always leave him a clean bowl of water every few hours to quench his thirst.
+Always leave him a clean water bowl every few hours to quench his thirst.

 Vacuum your house regularly